-Teens' views on dangers of pot fall to 20-year lowDecember 19th, 2012 in Addiction
+Teens' views on dangers of pot fall to 20-year lowDecember 19, 2012 by Hope Yen in Medicine & Health / Addiction

 A new federal study says that teenagers' perception of the dangers of marijuana has fallen to the lowest level in more than 20 years.

 The survey released by the National Institutes of Health found that only 41.7 percent of eighth graders believe that occasional use of marijuana is harmful, while nearly 67 percent regard it as dangerous when used regularly.